johnsonr84/gatsbys-pizza/README.md

 ## Description

-Gatby's Slices - A Modern Pizza Website (Search, Sell, Add to Cart & Checkout) featuring a frontend build with react.js and gatsby and a sanity backend.
+Gatby's pizza - A Modern Pizza Website (Search, Sell, Add to Cart & Checkout) featuring a frontend build with react.js and gatsby and a sanity backend.
 Deployed to Netlify.

 ## Outcome